-Your thyroid gland is a butterfly-shaped gland that is located in the front of your neck.
-Its job is to produce thyroid hormones that help regulate your metabolism, and these hormones affect many organs in your body.
-Having too much or too little thyroid hormone can cause problems for your pregnancy, so knowing the signs of possible problems can be helpful in women who are trying to conceive or are already pregnant.
+Your thyroid gland is a butterfly-shaped gland that is located at the front of your neck.
+The job of the thyroid gland is to produce thyroid hormones, which help to regulate your metabolism.
+These hormones affect many organs in your body.
+Having too much (hyperthyroidism) or too little (hypothyroidism) thyroid hormone can cause problems during pregnancy.
+Knowing the signs of hyper- and hypothyroidism can be helpful to those women who are trying to conceive or are already pregnant.

 How to diagnose these disorders

-Screening for thyroid disease is not a part of routine prenatal labs and is usually only done if a woman has symptoms, has a history of thyroid issues, or is being evaluated for other issues such as infertility.
-Blood tests measuring different thyroid hormones can lead to a diagnosis, and if a problem is diagnosed, these tests are usually repeated multiple times in pregnancy to make sure the treatment is adequate.
+Screening for thyroid disease is not a part of routine prenatal tests and is usually only done if a woman has symptoms, has a history of thyroid issues, or is being evaluated for other issues such as infertility.
+Diagnosis is via blood tests, which measure the levels of the different thyroid hormones.
+If a problem is identified, these tests will be repeated regularly throughout pregnancy to make sure the treatment is adequate.

 - The American College of Obstetricians and Gynecologists

 - Practice Bulletin #148: Thyroid disease in pregnancy.